hoijui/sent/README.md

 A simple plaintext presentation tool.

-sent does not need latex, libreoffice or any other fancy file format, it uses plaintext files.
+sent does not need latex, libreoffice or any other fancy file format, it uses plaintext files and png images.
 Every line represents a slide in the presentation.
 This may limit the use, but for presentations using the [Takahashi method](https://en.wikipedia.org/wiki/Takahashi_method) this is very nice and allows you to write down the presentation for a quick lightning talk within a few minutes.